 Marketing Automation is a win-win for both the sales and marketing teams (and the entire organisation) – it helps marketing provide better leads to sales, and it helps the sales team better qualify leads these good leads, meaning more closed deals.
 It’s therefore critical to involve your sales team and determine or refine the following:

 - Agree on terminology and definitions by establishing a universal definition for the key terms you use to track sales and marketing pipeline.
+This is your marketing and sales funnel.
 What is a Lead?
 A MQL, a SQL?
 Which demographics and activities make for a qualified lead?

 - Review your sales and marketing process, fix and automate where possible: how and at what stage will leads be handed over to sales?
 How quickly should the sales team follow up assigned leads?